winfrednyoroka/TeamSanger_HackBio2020/README.md

 # Remember your location may vary !
 Whatever the location is just add it to the title.
 ```
-on your terminal.
+On your terminal.
 Having found the path to either the compiler or interpreter then check the shebang (e.g #!/usr/local/bin/bash) of the individual script and edit it to suit your local machine.